Sumitomo-Chemical-Agro-Europe/ARM-Reports/README.md

 If you have any troubles with this process, please get in touch with SCAE Data management team : asde-datamanagement@sumitomo-chemical.eu

-# How to use the set?
+# Set up the format date in ARM

 To do once (the first time you use the set)

-## Set up the format date in ARM

  ![Image3](https://user-images.githubusercontent.com/107858242/207804096-b204e18c-3f76-4aa2-8654-71a003cc1c45.png)